 If it's in stock, we'll charge you the full $2400 (or $2500 for a big one) and ship it right out.
 If we have to build the frame, lock it in with a $1,200 deposit and we'll charge the rest when it ships.

 For complete bikes:

 If we have the frame in stock, it won't take long at all, maybe a month to build and ship.
-Put $2300 down for the frame and we charge the rest the day the bike ships.
+Put $2400 down for the frame and we charge the rest when we start to build it up.

 If we don't have the frame in stock, put down the $1,200 non-refundable deposit.
 We order up the frame.
 The rest gets charged when it ships.
 In the meantime, you have plenty of nights to think about the parts.

 Of course, special-ordered parts, custom wheels, and custom paint take longer.

 Where's it made?
 Early Homers were made in Japan by Toyo.
 Then gradually and now totally production shifted to Waterford, in Wisconsin.
 Although it's human nature to wonder, "Which ones are better?
 I want one of those!" --- there is no difference in quality.
 If there were, we'd know it and lay it out there for you.

 Tires: designed for 32mm to 43mm